AbriCS/Moments/README.md

 ## Help

-Advise for common problems or issues.
+For advise on common problems or issues related to this project, please contact the author.

 ```
 clone, add, commit, push, status or ASK